JUMPN Trading 1.7% Higher This Week (JST)

-JUMPN (JST) traded flat against the US dollar during the twenty-four hour period ending at 23:00 PM Eastern on April 1st.
-JUMPN has a total market cap of $1,118.53 billion and approximately $0.26 worth of JUMPN was traded on exchanges in the last 24 hours.
-During the last seven days, JUMPN has traded 1.7% higher against the US dollar.
-One JUMPN token can currently be bought for approximately $11.19 or 0.00056964 BTC on popular cryptocurrency exchanges.
+JUMPN (JST) traded flat against the US dollar during the twenty-four hour period ending at 14:00 PM ET on April 4th.
+Over the last seven days, JUMPN has traded 1.7% higher against the US dollar.
+JUMPN has a total market capitalization of $1,118.53 billion and approximately $0.26 worth of JUMPN was traded on exchanges in the last 24 hours.
+One JUMPN token can currently be purchased for approximately $11.19 or 0.00056964 BTC on popular exchanges.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.